-- The agreement applies part of each payment toward an equity interest you will receive. - You get title to the property after you make a stated amount of required payments. - The amount you must pay to use the property for a short time is a large part of the amount you would pay to get title to the property. - You pay much more than the current fair rental value of the property. - You have an option to buy the property at a nominal price compared to the value of the property when you may exercise the option.
+- The amount you must pay to use the property for a short time is a large part of the amount you would pay to get title to the property. - You pay much more than the current fair rental value of the property. - You have an option to buy the property at a nominal price compared to the value of the property when you may exercise the option.
 Determine this value when you make the agreement. - You have an option to buy the property at a nominal price compared to the total amount you have to pay under the agreement. - The agreement designates part of the payments as interest, or that part is easy to recognize as interest.